searchisko/elasticsearch-river-jira/README.md

 The JIRA River Plugin allows index [Atlassian JIRA](http://www.atlassian.com/software/jira) issues and issue comments into [ElasticSearch](http://www.elasticsearch.org).
 It's implemented as ElasticSearch [river](http://www.elasticsearch.org/guide/reference/river/) [plugin](http://www.elasticsearch.org/guide/reference/modules/plugins.html) and uses [JIRA REST API](https://developer.atlassian.com/display/JIRADEV/JIRA+REST+APIs) to obtain issus from JIRA instance.

-**This plugin is in beta phase of development now.
-All basic functionality is here and working, new features are added now.**
+**First version of this plugin released.
+All basic functionality is here and working in 1.0.0 release, new features will be added, see ToDo list later.**

 In order to install the plugin into ElasticSearch, simply run: `bin/plugin -install jbossorg/elasticsearch-river-jira/1.0.0`.